liron-navon/crawler-proxy/readme.md

 ---

-You don't have to install heroku globally, it is a devDependencies for the project, you can login using `npm run heroku-login`.
+Install heroku globally and login, it causes bugs when installed as a dev dependency.

 ### one command
 You can deploy and update in a single command using npm, just pass HNAME (heroku name) and HREG (heroku region) environment variables.
 ```
-HNAME=my-proxy-name HREG=eu npm run deploy-to-heroku
+HNAME=my-proxy-name HREG=eu npm run heroku-deploy
-HNAME=my-proxy-name npm run update-in-heroku
+HNAME=my-proxy-name npm run heroku-update

+# OR using the dinos from dinos.js

+npm run heroku-deploy-all
+npm run heroku-update-all
 ```

 ### deploy to heroku: